pkom79/voice_ai_dash/README.md

 ### Supabase CLI setup
 - Install the Supabase CLI (2.x) locally if you haven't already.
 - Authenticate with your personal access token: `supabase login`.
-- Link this repo to the Supabase project: `supabase link --project-ref puuozbogbfeuaewyywte`.
+- Link this repo to the Supabase project: `supabase link --project-ref pjlrcchptrkymevoiolu`.
 - With the link in place, use `supabase db push`/`db pull` for migrations and `supabase functions deploy <name>` for edge functions.

+### Hosting
+- Frontend is deployed on Vercel.
+Make sure the Vercel project has the latest environment variables (`VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`, HighLevel OAuth URLs, etc.) and is pointed at the current Supabase project (`pjlrcchptrkymevoiolu`).
+Trigger a redeploy after updating env vars to pick up changes.

 ### Security Considerations